vaxerski/Screensaver/README.md

 Fullscreen/Windowed - View however you want.
 Use F11 to switch from one to another.

+single color, changing every bounce, or maybe rainbow? - change all of the stuff in the config.

 Bigger or smaller? - Change the sprite size whenever you want.

 Faster or slower? - Change the speed how you like.